Quantum phase transitions and ground-state correlations in BCS-like models: The two-dimensional case

 then if $(\mu,J)$-points approach along the $J$-path one of the two end critical points, $|\mu|{=}2$ and $J{=}0$,

 and finally if $(\mu,J)$-points approach along a $J$-path any point of the two line segments of quantum critical points, $J{=}0$ and $0< |\mu| <2$,

-Here, it is worth to add a few comments concerning the large-distance asymptotic behaviour of $G(r_1,r_2)$ in off diagonal directions.
-Clearly, $\lim_{n \to \infty}\xi_{\text{offdiag}}^{(+)} {=} \xi_1$, where $\xi_1$ is the correlation length in the axial direction $r_2{=}0$, and as such is necessarily positive.
-In distinction to $\xi_1$, the quantity $\xi_2$ cannot be interpreted as a correlation length, it may even be negative as formulae (\ref{1offdiag_asympt 2d+ mu=0}) and (\ref{2offdiag_asympt 2d+ J=0}) show.
+Here, it is worth to add a few comments concerning the large-distance asymptotic behaviour of $G(r_1,r_2)$ in offdiagonal directions.
+Clearly, $\lim_{n \to \infty}\xi_{\text{offdiag}}^{(+)} {=} \xi_1$, that is $\xi_1$ is the correlation length in the axial direction $r_2{=}0$, and as such it is necessarily positive.
+In distinction to $\xi_1$, the quantity $\xi_2$ cannot be interpreted as a correlation length, since it may even be negative as formulae (\ref{1offdiag_asympt 2d+ mu=0}) and (\ref{2offdiag_asympt 2d+ J=0}) show.
 The quantity $\xi_2$ is rather a correction to the axial correlation length as direction $n$ deviates from the axial one.
-If $\xi_2$ is negative, than $\xi_{\text{offdiag}}^{(+)}>\xi_1$ and $G(r_1,r_2)$ decreases with distance faster in direction $n$ than in the axial one; if $\xi_2$ is positive the opposite situation occurs.
-This is well illustrated in Fig.~\ref{cf_mu01_J1_n3}.
-The same figure demonstrates also a remarkable agreement between $G(r_1,r_2)$ and its asymptotic approximation (\ref{G offdiag_asympt 2d+}), already at not very large distances as distances of the order of hundreds of lattice constants, and already for such a small $n$ as $n{=}3$.
+Irrespectively of the sign of $\xi_2$, $\xi_{\text{offdiag}}^{(+)}$ is a decreasing function of parameter $n$ (clarify Figs.~\ref{1offdiag_2d+_xi_n} and \ref{2offdiag_2d+_xi_n}), that is $\xi_{\text{offdiag}}^{(+)}>\xi_1$, for any direction $n$.
+Consequently, $G(r_1,r_2)$ decreases with distance in direction $n$ slower than in the axial one, see Fig.~\ref{cf_mu01_J01_new}.
+However, the sign of $\xi_2$ determines how close the plots of $G(r_1,r_2)$ in direction $n$ and in the axial one are.
+For sufficiently small $J$, (\ref{2offdiag_asympt 2d+ J=0}) implies that $\xi_2{>}0$ ($\xi_2{<}0$) if $|\mu|{>}1$ ($|\mu|{<}1$).
+Therefore, in an offdiagonal direction $n$ the following inequality holds: $(\xi_{\text{offdiag}}^{(+)}/\xi_1)|_{|\mu|<1}{>}(\xi_{\text{offdiag}}^{(+)}/\xi_1)|_{|\mu|>1}$.
+In Fig.~\ref{cf_mu01_J01_new} it is well visible that the plots of $G(r_1,r_2)$ for $n{=}3$ and $n{=}\infty$ are more close for $\mu{=}1.5$, than for $\mu=0.1$.
+Fig.~\ref{cf_mu01_J01_new} demonstrates also a remarkable agreement between $G(r_1,r_2)$ and its asymptotic approximation (\ref{G offdiag_asympt 2d+}), already at not very large distances as distances of the order of hundreds of lattice constants, and already for such a small $n$ as $n{=}3$.

 As in the previously considered cases of asymptotic behavior of the two-point correlation function, in one-dimensional model and in the symmetric two-dimensional model and in the diagonal direction, the above doubly asymptotic formulae imply interesting scaling laws with respect to distance and one of the parameters, $\mu$ or $J$, of the correlation function $G(r_1,r_2)$ in offdiagonal directions, or to some of its factors (see section \ref{1d}).
 Specifically, in the corresponding doubly asymptotic regions, formulae (\ref{G offdiag_asympt 2d+}), (\ref{1offdiag_asympt 2d+ mu=0}) and (\ref{2offdiag_asympt 2d+ mu=0}) imply that